Planet PK have partnered with the Mammal Society for a new exhibition which explores the fascinating world of PK Porthcurno’s batty friends.

 PK Porthcurno, Museum of Global Communications has partnered with intelligence, cyber and security agency GCHQ for a new exhibition called ‘Watcher of the Skies’ which tells the fascinating story of a secret communications site on an exposed Cornish headland.

 This new exhibition showcases the work created by our remote international students based into the collections at PK Porthcurno.

 Warren Elsmore, world-famous artist in LEGO bricks, designs a bespoke reimagining of the first telegraph cable landing at Porthcurno in 1870.

 Discover the remarkable story of communications pioneer Sir John Pender, and the laying of the first

 Lights Out for Darker Skies

 This temporary exhibition celebrates the beauty of the night sky and supports West Penwith’s application for International Dark Sky Park status.

-New Exhibition for 2019 A collaborative project between Telegraph Museum Porthcurno and Geevor Tin Mine has created a unique presentation of sights, sounds and original archive material.
-The exhibition follows the building of the World War Two tunnels in Porthcurno.
-It uses letters and photographs from the time of construction, sourced from the Telegraph Museum
+The exhibition follows the building of the World War Two bunker in Porthcurno.
+It uses letters and photographs from the time of construction, sourced from the museum archive.